Last updated: February 12, 2021 at 5:23 PM

 - When the sample is submitted, the collection site staff will give you a new testing kit for next time.

-- Collected samples will be delivered to the Broad Institute in Cambridge, where they will be tested for the presence of COVID-19, just as they have been before.
+- All collected samples are delivered to the Broad Institute in Cambridge, where they are tested for the presence of COVID-19.

 You will receive reminder notifications about your scheduled dates and times.
 Upon completion of tests, you will be prompted to schedule your next tests based upon the campus visit frequency you indicated in your Passport.

 Off-campus students, or faculty or staff members can always change their testing frequency requirements based upon their actual visits to campus.
 Completion of the Daily Health Assessment will help determine your suggested testing schedule.
 Tests should be completed every 3 to 4 days (twice a week) for those commuting to campus 3 times a week or more.

 If you are unable to make your scheduled sample submission time, log back into the Campus Passport portal to reschedule or cancel.
 If you are unable to make your scheduled submission time, but can drop off the sample another time during the day, the collection sites are able to accommodate walk-ins.
 Do not skip submitting your sample just because you are running late for your scheduled time.

 If you don’t drop off a submission on the day you are scheduled to, you will receive a notification to reschedule the submission for the following day.
 If you already collected your sample and can’t get to a collection site before it closes, ask for a new collection kit to collect a fresh sample when you arrive the next day.
 Your Campus Passport will go from yellow to red if you are outside of the testing window (84 hrs for on-campus students; 96 hours for off-campus students, faculty, staff, and affiliates).
 Upon submission of a sample, your passport will change from yellow to green (or remain green, but your testing window clock will be reset).